-- KYPROLIS can cause fetal harm when administered to a pregnant woman based on its mechanism of action and findings in animals. - Females of reproductive potential should be advised to avoid becoming pregnant while being treated with KYPROLIS.
-Males of reproductive potential should be advised to avoid fathering a child while being treated with KYPROLIS.
-If this drug is used during pregnancy, or if pregnancy occurs while taking this drug, the patient should be apprised of the potential hazard to the fetus.
+Kyprolis can cause fetal harm when administered to a pregnant woman based on its mechanism of action and findings in animals.

+Females of reproductive potential should be advised to avoid becoming pregnant while being treated with Kyprolis and the potential hazard to the fetus if Kyprolis is used during pregnancy.